What are topicals?

 Phosphodiesterase 4 (PDE4) is an enzyme that works inside cells in our immune system in the production of different inflammatory cytokines.
 Cytokines are proteins also produced by different immune system cells that contribute to a normal immune response.
 When cytokines are mistakenly triggered in the body, the resulting inflammation can contribute to the development of certain diseases, including atopic dermatitis.
 Blocking PDE-4 hinders the production of several cytokines that are involved in the inflammation of atopic dermatitis.

 Currently, there is one FDA-approved topical PDE4 inhibitor for atopic dermatitis.
 Crisaborole (Eucrisa®) is an ointment available for adults and children with mild to moderate atopic dermatitis ages 3 months and up.
-Similar to TCIs, crisaborole can be applied to all affected areas of the skin, including areas of delicate or thinner skin such as the face, eyelids, genitals or skin folds where the short- or long-term use of topical steroids may not be preferred.
+Frequently asked questions about Crisaborole are available here.

 One of the most commonly prescribed medications for all types of eczema is topical corticosteroids, or steroids for short, which can reduce inflammation and itching so that the skin can begin to heal.